lemaoliu/lemaoliu.github.io/lat.md

 - Jierui Li, Lemao Liu, Huayang Li, Guanlin Li, Guoping Huang and Shuming Shi.
 Evaluating Explanation Methods for Neural Machine Translation.
 Proceedings of ACL 2020.
 - Xintong Li, Lemao Liu, Rui Wang, Guoping Huang and Max Meng.
 Regularized Context Gates on Transformer for Machine Translation.
 Proceedings of ACL 2020. (short)

-## Reading Group
+## Seminars
-The LAT group regularly holds a research seminar on NLP and its related fields to exchange ideas, discuss research, or review work in the field.
-The details can be found at [seminars](reading.md).
+The LAT group regularly holds a research seminar on NLP and its related fields, in order to exchange ideas, discuss research, or review work in the field.
+The details can be found at [seminars](seminars.md).

 ## Alumni
 - Jierui Li (undergraduate student at UESTC, 11/2019 - 06/2020)